3D-e-Chem/knime-python-node-archetype/README.md

 ## Attribution

-The https://github.com/open-archetypes/tycho-eclipse-plugin-archetype was used as inspiration for this archetype.
+The https://github.com/3D-e-Chem/tycho-knime-node-archetype was used as a starting point of this archetype.